Alienware2000/intentionality/README.md

 | `Ctrl+K` → "AI Process" | Process brain dump with AI |

 #### Chat Commands
-Ask Jarvis anything about your productivity:
+Ask Kofi anything about your productivity:
 - "What should I focus on today?"
 - "Create a task to submit essay by Friday"
 - "How's my streak looking?"